hlafaille/tenforce/README.md

 I developed this package because I had issues with Pydantic and handling large amounts of base models.
 I eventually plan to add serialization/deserialization to this.
 For example, populating **one billion** `BaseModel` objects in Pydantic takes roughly 30-35 seconds on my M1 Mac, versus 3-5 seconds with Tenforce.
+Pydantic is supposed to get a rewrite in rust with V2 though, so let's see how that turns out :)

 # Principles